JordanllHarper/code_printer/README.md

 Code printer is a tool for scanning code and storing it in a docx file, written in Rust.

 ## Setup
-Not much here except, in all directories you want to scan, make an 'assign_include.txt' file.
+Not much here except, in all directories you want to scan, make an 'assign_inc.txt' file.
 This tells code_printer to include all the contents in this directory in the final output file.

 ## Usage